-This technology not only affects data collection, but it can also be fed into an algorithm that will ultimately improve the quality of care in some ways.
+This technology affects data collection and can also be fed into an algorithm that will ultimately improve the quality of care in some ways.
 For example, doctors can use predictive analytics to treat high-cost and life-threatening conditions.

 This has practical benefits.
-Recently, doctors at the University of California, San Francisco were able to use AI analytics extracted from EMRs to help with the treatment of Clostridium difficile infections.
+Recently, doctors at the University of California, San Francisco, were able to use AI analytics extracted from EMRs to help treat Clostridium difficile infections.

-Similarly, a team of researchers from the John Radcliffe Hospital in Oxford, England developed Ultromics, an Ai diagnostics system that is more accurate than doctors at diagnosing heart disease.
+Similarly, a team of researchers from the John Radcliffe Hospital in Oxford, England, developed Ultromics, an Ai diagnostics system that is more accurate than doctors diagnosing heart disease.

 Not only do these new technologies improve patient care and diagnosis, but they also help the hospital’s bottom line.

 There are positive and negative aspects of the EHR.
-Though the EHR has the potential to drastically change the way scientists and researchers treat disease, it also has a dramatic impact on the patient and doctor experience.
-Moving forward, it will be necessary for medical staff to find more meaningful ways to use this information which puts the patient at the center, without overburdening an already busy hospital staff.
+Though the EHR can drastically change the way scientists and researchers treat disease, it also has a dramatic impact on the patient and doctor experience.
+It will be necessary for medical staff to find more meaningful ways to use this information which puts the patient at the center, without overburdening an already busy hospital staff.

 Technology Outside the Clinical Environment

 Wearable technology is a trend that has experienced tremendous growth in the past few years.
-According to an IHS technology report, the worldwide market is expected to sell nearly 466 million mobile sensors by the year 2019.
+According to an IHS Technology report, the worldwide market is expected to sell nearly 466 million mobile sensors by 2019.
 It’s a trend that medical professionals ought to embrace.

-Mobile sensors provide a wide range of uses such as monitoring medication dosage, analyzing heart rate and blood pressure, reading glucose levels, and measuring diet, exercise and sleep patterns.
-Though these are all possible to track without technology, the use of mobile technology allows the user to consistently and acutely monitor and take charge of their health.
+Mobile sensors provide a wide range of uses, such as monitoring medication dosage, analyzing heart rate and blood pressure, reading glucose levels, and measuring diet, exercise, and sleep patterns.
+Though these are all possible to track without technology, mobile technology allows the user to consistently and acutely monitor and take charge of their health.

 Understanding this, many patients and healthcare professionals have turned to technology to help monitor their health and maintain a healthy lifestyle or track unhealthy patterns between checkups.